-3.1.2 The Monitoring Protocol must specify:
+3.1.2 The Monitoring Protocol must specify:3

-- (a) The ERA's monitoring processes for assessing compliance with the WEM Rules and WEM Procedures by Rule Participants, which must include: - (i) A process for notice to be given by the ERA to a Rule Participant that identifies the suspected breach to be investigated by the ERA. - (ii) A process through which a Rule Participant may make submissions to the ERA to explain a suspected breach, prior to the ERA making a determination on whether a Rule Participant has breached the WEM Rules or WEM Procedures. - (b) A process for Rule Participants to report suspected breaches of the WEM Rules or WEM Procedures under clauses 2.13.15 2.13.23 and 2.13.24 including the required information a Rule Participant must provide to the ERA. - (c) The form that may be used by Rule Participants to report a breach, or suspected breach, of the WEM Rules or WEM Procedures by the Rule Participant to the ERA in accordance with clause 2.15.3(b). - (d) The processes for the ERA to assign a risk rating to each suspected breach, including the matters the ERA will take into account, that will determine whether the suspected breach is required to be investigated by the ERA. - (e) The processes for investigations of suspected breaches of the WEM Rules or WEM Procedures. - (f) The processes for suspending or closing investigations of suspected breaches of the WEM Rules or WEM Procedures under clause 2.13.33 of
+- (a) The ERA's monitoring processes for assessing compliance with the WEM Rules and WEM Procedures by Rule Participants, which must include: - (i) A process for notice to be given by the ERA to a Rule Participant that identifies the suspected breach to be investigated by the ERA. - (ii) A process through which a Rule Participant may make submissions to the ERA to explain a suspected breach, prior to the ERA making a determination on whether a Rule Participant has breached the WEM Rules or WEM Procedures. - (b) A process for Rule Participants to report suspected breaches of the WEM Rules or WEM Procedures under clauses 2.13.15 2.13.23 and 2.13.24 including the required information a Rule Participant must provide to the ERA.^{4,5,6} - (c) The form that may be used by Rule Participants to report a breach, or suspected breach, of the WEM Rules or WEM Procedures by the Rule Participant to the ERA in accordance with clause 2.15.3(b). - (d) The processes for the ERA to assign a risk rating to each suspected breach, including the matters the ERA will take into account, that will determine whether the suspected breach is required to be investigated by the ERA. - (e) The processes for investigations of suspected breaches of the WEM Rules or WEM Procedures. - (f) The processes for suspending or closing investigations of suspected breaches of the WEM Rules or WEM Procedures under clause 2.13.33 of the WEM Rules, including the matters the ERA may take into account in making a decision.

-&lt;sup>3 Clause 2.15.3 outlines what the Monitoring Protocol WEM Procedure must specify.
+3 Clause 2.15.3 outlines what the Monitoring Protocol WEM Procedure must specify.